Animal Care Technician

 - Providing logistical planning support and administrative support with regards to the relevant activities (e.g., permitting, advising, planning, managing small projects etc.)

-- Assisting in troubleshooting animal health situations alongside the Animal Care Coordinator and veterinarian.
+- Assisting in troubleshooting animal health situations alongside the Head of Animal Care and BMSC veterinarian.

 - May on occasion assist the Coordinator and Chair of the Animal Care Committee in the administration of animal use protocols and animal care committee.